 As stated previously, inactive gopher tortoise burrows were noted in the vicinity of HLZ-2 and HLZ-3, while no burrows or suitable soils were noted in the vicinity of HLZ-1.
-Therefore, although eastern indigo snakes may be found in the general vicinity, or the periphery of HLZ-2 and HLZ-3, potential occurrence within the HLZ-2 and HLZ-3 is considered occasional and transitory.
-In addition, the likelihood of occurrence is low, as GADNR does not indicate documented occurrences of the eastern indigo snake within the USGS topographic quarter quadrangles for HLZ-1, HLZ-2 or HLZ-3.
+Therefore, although eastern indigo snakes may be found in the general vicinity or the periphery of HLZ-2 and HLZ-3, potential occurrence within the HLZ-2 and HLZ-3 is considered occasional and transitory.
+In addition, the likelihood of occurrence is low, as GADNR does not indicate documented occurrences of the eastern indigo snake within the USGS topographic quarter quadrangles for HLZ-1, HLZ-2, or HLZ-3.
 No gopher tortoise burrows are anticipated to occur within the maintained areas of the HLZs.
 Should tortoises or active burrows be observed within an HLZ, Moody AFB would survey and coordinate with GADNR to relocate captured gopher tortoise either to state-owned property or to private property with conservation easements.
+Indigo snake and gopher tortoise educational materials would be provided to troops training at the HLZs as an additional protection measure.

-There would be no construction, tree clearing, or other substantial ground disturbance associated with the Proposed Action, and thus no effect to vegetation due to these activities.
+There would be no construction, tree clearing, or other substantial ground disturbance associated with the Proposed Action, and thus, no effect to vegetation due to these activities.
 Potential impacts to vegetation would be limited to quarterly mowing by the property owner, helicopter rotor wash, movement and placement of personnel and equipment during training events, and helicopter landings.
 These events would likely result in only minimal, temporary damage to vegetation.
 Training involving ground activities would occur infrequently at any given HLZ, and helicopter touchdowns would occur within mowed and maintained areas.